oliverswitzer/phoenix_heroku_template/README.md

 heroku config:set PHX_HOST=<your heroku domain>
 ```

-If `mix phx.gen.secret` fails to run, you may need to compile the app first.

 4. (Optional) Enable Github Actions for Continuous Deployment

 This repository has already defined a very simple Github action workflow that